yellowdog/raydog/README.md

 The [raydog.py](raydog/raydog.py) Python module defines a `RayDogCluster` class.

 1. The constructor for the `RayDogCluster` class establishes the YellowDog application credentials for accessing the platform, sets up general cluster properties, and sets the properties required to provision a single Ray head node.
+The task script to run the Ray head node process is specified.
+It optionally also sets the properties for provisioning an observability node.

-2. The `add_worker_pool()` method sets the properties and node count for a worker pool supplying Ray worker nodes.
+2. The `add_worker_pool()` method sets the properties, node count and worker node task script for a worker pool supplying Ray worker nodes.
 This method can be called multiple times to add heterogeneous Ray worker nodes, with different numbers of nodes of each type.
 This method can be called one or more times before calling the `build()` method, or after it to allow worker pools to be added dynamically to the cluster.
 Each worker pool can optionally be created with a user-defined `worker_pool_internal_name`, which can subsequently be used to remove the worker pool using `remove_worker_pool_by_internal_name()`.

 3. The `build()` method creates the cluster, and returns the private and (if applicable) public IP addresses of the head node.
 It also provisions any worker pools defined by the `add_worker_pool()` method prior to `build()` being invoked.
 The method blocks until the head node is running, but note that after it returns, Ray worker nodes will still be in the process of configuring and joining the cluster.
 A timeout can be set that cancels cluster creation if exceeded while the head node is still being configured.